Financial Advisors: How To Choose & The Cost

 While financial advisors can be valuable for those with complex financials or folks that like to do things in person—they can come with a hefty price tag.
 The fees they charge can eat into the amount of money you actually earn from your investments.
 Before signing on with a traditional financial planner, ask yourself if you really need one.

 It's important to have a financial plan so that you are set up for things like retirement, your children's education (if you have kids), and emergencies down the road.
 This plan should be updated each time your financial circumstances change.
 It's up to you to decide if you'd prefer a traditional financial planner, an online robo-advisor, or if you'd like to go it alone.
-Regardless of how you decide to manage your money, your plan should be updated each time you have a life event that changes your financial situation.Get $10,000 managed free for a year when you sign up for a new Wealthsimple account.
-Invest as little as a dollar and we’ll build you a personalized investment portfolio to grow your wealth.
+Regardless of how you decide to manage your money, your plan should be updated each time you have a life event that changes your financial situation.Make your money make money.
+Take our risk-free survey and we'll provide you with a personalized investment portfolio to suit your needs plus lots of financial advice along the way.

 How to find and choose a financial advisor